Declan Hannon: Senior

 On 17 April 2010, Hannon made his senior debut at right wing-forward for Limerick in a National League defeat of Antrim at Loughguile.
 He later won a National League Division 2 medal after a 4-12 to 2-13 defeat of Clare in the final.

 On 14 July 2013, Hannon was at full-forward in Limerick's 0-24 to 0-15 defeat of Cork in the Munster final.

 Hannon's performances during the 2011 and 2014 seasons earned him All-Star nominations.

 In December 2017, Hannon was appointed captain of the Limerick senior hurling team for the 2018 season.
 On 19 August 2018, he scored two points from play and captained Limerick to their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
 Later that day Hannon was named on The Sunday Game Team of the Year.
 He ended the season by winning an All-Star Award.

 On 31 March 2019, Hannon was selected at centre-back for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal and the cup after contributing with a point in the 1-24 to 0-19 victory.
 On 30 June 2019, Hannon won his first Munster Championship medal in six years after captaining Limerick to a 2-26 to 2-14 defeat of Tipperary in the final.

 Hannon won a second successive National League medal on 25 October 2020, after captaining Limerick to a 0-36 to 1-23 defeat of Clare in the delayed 2020 league final.
 On 15 November 2020, he won a third Munster Championship medal after captaining Limerick to a 0-25 to 0-21 win over Waterford in the final.
 Hannon was the first Limerick player since Mick Mackey to captain the team to two provincial title successes.

 Hannon entered the history books in 2022 when he became the first hurling captain to lift the Liam MacCarthy Cup on four occasions.

+He won a fifth All-Ireland medal in 2023, but missed the All-Ireland semi-final and final with a knee injury.

+In October 2025, Hannon announced his retirement from inter-county hurling after 15 years with the Limerick Senior team.